Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 There is no known cause of non-Hodgkin lymphoma.
 The following may increase your risk:

 - Long-term exposure to chemicals, such as pesticides, hair dyes, woodworking chemicals, or nitrates in drinking water

-- A family history of this disease
+- A family history of non-Hodgkin lymphoma

 - Exposure to high amounts of radiation